-See points of interest such as the towering glass spire of the Bell Tower, the restored Swan Brewery, Kings Park and many more.
+Keep an eye out for points of interest like the towering glass spire of the Bell Tower, the restored Swan Brewery, the famous park and many more.

 Most of the cruises include a complimentary lunch, wine tastings and some even pay a visit to a winery.